Insurance and Financial Questions

 Most choose between the “better and best.”

-Yes.
+No, but we do require at least 50% prior to your procedure and a complete financing plan to be constructed for the following 50%.
 We know treatment can be a life-changing event and we do not want you to have any financial concerns after your treatment is completed.
-This is why we provide and accept a variety of payment options to best meet your needs.
+This is why we provide and accept a variety of payment plans and options to realistically meet your needs.

 Absolutely!
 While many professional athletes have made these treatments more well-known, most of our patients are just regular people who want to feel, move and live better.

-Stem cells are usually harvested from a patient’s healthy fat tissue or bone marrow.
+Regenerative cells are usually harvested from a patient’s healthy fat tissue or bone marrow.
 To harvest PRP, we draw your blood and then concentrate the platelets.
-We then precisely inject the stem cells and concentrated platelets into the damaged area, and both orthobiologics go to work to help repair the damaged tissues.
+We then precisely inject the regenerative cells and concentrated platelets into the damaged area, and both orthobiologics go to work to help repair the damaged tissues.

 We typically use both stem cells and PRP when treating patients, however, there are times when we use just PRP.
 Every treatment plan varies according to the individual needs of our patients.

-Stem cell therapy is a better alternative to surgery for many injuries and conditions.
-It is a first-line treatment for conditions such as tendinosis, tendon tears (if not too large), plantar fasciosis, meniscal tears, labral tears, osteoarthritis (if not too severe) and mild to moderate neuropathies (carpal and cubital tunnel syndromes).
+Regenerative cellular therapy is a better alternative to surgery for many injuries and conditions.
+It is the first-line treatment for conditions such as tendinosis, tendon tears (if not too large), plantar fasciitis, meniscal tears, labral tears, osteoarthritis (if not too severe), and mild to moderate neuropathies (carpal and cubital tunnel syndromes).

 As with any condition, the more severe the problem is, the more difficult it is to treat.
 We may treat more severe conditions.
 However, these conditions will likely require more aggressive treatment.